kyyberi/dxdoctor/pages/about.md

 ## Something was missing

 I should have seen this coming already in July this year.
 One day then I felt the urge to start something bigger around developer experience.
 I've been working with the topic for some years now and I felt like something was missing.
 So I started [#100DaysDX](https://100daysdx.com) series.
-It involved one DX related post every day.
-That series is still on-going (now post #78).
 Around post #60 I started to have an itch again.
 I felt like yes this is sort of the right thing to do, but still I'm missing something.

 After the summer I had some discussions with my boss Toni Luhti (CEO) about making another PhD.
 He's about to have the dissertation for the 1st one any day now.
-We had agreed that we would actually go for the 2nd round but details we're lacking and real action too.
+We had agreed that we would actually go for the 2nd round but details we're lacking and real actions too.

 ## The moment of truth